-As with previous assignments, you will be facilitating discussions about your selected community's visions and strategies for health action.
 The following questions are proposed to facilitate thinking about this assignment:

 - What is the community's goal for their health issue?
-In other words, what is it that they are hoping to achieve? - What shared values underlie this goal?
-In other words, what are the motivating factors and values underlying meeting the health goal? - What community resources, partnerships and capacities exist to support the proposed health action strategies? - Were the health action strategies identified by the group appropriate? - Are there any potential contextual influences/factors that could impede the proposed health action strategies? - What are the possible consequences (intended and unintended) of the proposed action? - Does the concept of marginalization apply in the proposed plan---meaning, is there potential for change that would benefit the marginalized or the community at large as a result of the community's health action strategies?
+In other words, what is it that they are hoping to achieve? - What shared values underlie their goal and their strategies? - What consequences could arise from the group's health goal? ie.) What community resources, partnerships and capacities could develop to support the proposed health action strategies?

+- What potential contextual factors could impede the proposed health action strategies? ie. perhaps funding would be a problem (economic factor), or politically, the municipality would not likely support the particular initiative. - Does the concept of marginalization apply in the proposed plan---meaning, is there potential for change that would benefit the marginalized or the community at large as a result of the community's health action strategies?
 Note: the instructor is aware that this question may not apply to all groups.
 If it does not apply, please indicate as such.